Dividing engine: History

-Refinements to the Dividing Engine
+Refinements

 Edward Troughton was the first to build a copy of the Ramsden design.
 He enhanced the design and produced his own version.
 This permitted an improvement in the accuracy of the dividing engine.

 Samuel Rhee developed his own endless screw cutting machine and was able to sell machines to others.
 His screws were considered the finest available at the time.

 In France, Étienne Lenoir created a dividing engine of greater accuracy than the English version.
 Mégnié, Richer, Fortin and Jecker had also built dividing engines of considerable quality.

 By the beginning of the 19th century, it was possible to make instruments such as the sextant that remained fully serviceable and of sufficient accuracy to be in use for a half century or more.

 The dividing engine was unique among developments in the manufacture of scientific instruments, as it was immediately accepted by all makers.
 There was no uncertainty in the value of this development.

+Bryan Donkin designed and built a screw cutting and dividing engine lathe in 1826, which set new standards of precision for the creation of accurate leadscrews, a necessary precursor to the development of precision machining in the Industrial Revolution.